-- 40. --(1) Any person who knowingly and contrary to this Act solemnizes or purports to solemnize or officiates at a marriage - - (a) without first receiving a marriage licence or a special marriage licence; - (b) otherwise than in the presence of at least 2 credible witnesses other than the person solemnizing the marriage; or - (c) after the expiration of 3 months from the date of the notice of marriage given under section 14.
+- 40.-(1) Any person who knowingly and contrary to this Act solemnizes or purports to solemnize or officiates at a marriage - (a) without first receiving a marriage licence or a special marriage licence;

-shall be guilty of an offence and shall be liable on conviction to imprisonment for a term not exceeding 3 years and shall also be liable to a fine not exceeding \$5,000.
+- (b) otherwise than in the presence of at least 2 credible witnesses other than the person solemnizing the marriage; or - (c) after the expiration of 3 months from the date of the notice of marriage given under section 14, shall be guilty of an offence and shall on conviction be punished with imprisonment for a term not exceeding 3 years and shall also be liable to a fine not exceeding \$5,000.

-- (2) The Registrar or any Assistant Registrar who knowingly and contrary to this Act issues any marriage licence - - (a) without publishing the notice of marriage as required by section 16; - (b) when a caveat has been entered under section 19 without having first complied with section 20; or - (c) contrary to section 17, shall be guilty of an offence and shall be liable on conviction to imprisonment for a term not exceeding 3 years and shall also be liable to a fine not exceeding \$5,000.
+- (2) The Registrar or any Assistant Registrar who knowingly and contrary to this Act issues any marriage licence - (a) without publishing the notice of marriage as required by section 16; - (b) when a caveat has been entered under section 19 without having first complied with section 20; or - (c) contrary to section 17, shall be guilty of an offence and shall on conviction be punished with imprisonment for a term not exceeding 3 years and shall also be liable to a fine not exceeding \$5,000.